microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 __Source parsers__ parse data from a data source into data that can be manipulated by your application.
-For example, a source parser may parse an ETW ETL file into a stream of `Event` objects.
+For example, a source parser may parse an ETW `.etl` file into a stream of `Event` objects.
 The following are required in order to implement a source parser:
 1) A `CustomDataSource`
 2) A class implementing `SourceParserBase`
 3) A `CustomDataProcessor` implementing `CustomDataProcessorBaseWithSourceParser`

-A `CustomDataSource` is required in order to expose your data, whether you are using DPPs or not.
+A `CustomDataSource` is required in order to expose your data, whether you are using a DPP or not.
 The `CustomDataSource` is used as the entry point for creating `CustomDataProcessor`s for processing your data.
 Please see [here](/Creating-a-simple-sdk-plugin) for more on `CustomDataSource`s.